ucdavisdatalab/workshop_intro_to_remote_computing/chapters/01_connecting-to-a-server.md

 ### Current Directories

-Because `sftp`'s purpose is file transfer and management, it has the same concept of a *current directory* as a regular shell, to relieve you from always having to enter absolute paths to identify the file(s) on which you want to operate.
-Unlike a regular shell, however, `sftp` has *two* current
+Because `sftp`'s purpose is file transfer and management, it has the same concept of a **current directory** or working directory as a regular shell, to relieve you from always having to enter absolute paths to identify the file(s) on which you want to operate.
+Unlike a regular shell, however, `sftp` has *two* current directories: one on your local computer, and one on the server.
-directories: one on your local computer, and one on the server.
 Consequently, the commands to query or alter those current directories also come in pairs, where the command referring to the local current directory has an "l" (*lowercase* l for "local") prefix, and the other one works exactly like the shell command of the same name:

 * `pwd` and `lpwd` (for "(local) print working directory") print the paths of the remote or local current directory, respectively.